vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORWDPS32 VALQTY.md

  property | value
 --- | ---
- Method comment | validate a quantity, return 1 if valid, 0 if not Leading comment lines | to be compatible with LM, make sure X is integer from 1 to 240,this is based on the input transform from 52,7
+ Method comment | validate a quantity, return 1 if valid, 0 if not Leading comment lines | to be compatible with LM, make sure X is integer from 1 to 240 this is based on the input transform from 52,7

- Generated on January 11th 2017, 7:15:04 am
+ Generated on January 13th 2017, 5:52:13 am